cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 date: 2024-04-15
 ---

-## The information gap in SMT solvers
+## The Information Gap between SMT solvers and their Users

 State-of-the-art SMT solvers like cvc5 can be used to solve constraints in a growing number of application domains.
 These applications often rely on constraints in undecidable logics, for example logics with quantified formulas, non-linear arithmetic and strings.
 While there are no termination guarantees for such constraints, SMT solvers are nevertheless surprisingly effective at solving constraints in these logics.

 In a perfect world, SMT solvers can be seen as black boxes that reliably respond to every user query in a reasonably small amount of time.
-However, due to the increased complexity of constraints handled by SMT solver, this is far from a guarantee.
-The solver may return "unknown", or depending on the patience of the user may be perceived as "going off into the woods".
+However, this is far from a guarantee due to the increased complexity of constraints handled by SMT solver The solver may return "unknown", or depending on the patience of the user may be perceived as "going off into the woods".
 It can be highly frustrating to users, since seemingly no information can be extracted when the solver times out.
 In fact, it has been said that users of SMT solvers spend a *majority* of their time dealing with the case where the solver is unsuccessful.

 This blog post focuses on improving the user experience of SMT solvers.
-In particular, we focus on bridging the information gap between users and the internals of cvc5, particularly for when it is unable to solve a user query in a reasonable amount of time.
+In particular, we focus on bridging the information gap between users and the internals of cvc5, particularly for when it is *unable* to solve a user query in a reasonable amount of time.

 Many of the features explained in this post were originally used by cvc5 developers for purposes of internal debugging.
 As these features matured, many were polished so that users could understand and benefit from them.
 We hope this post will foster further dialogue between users and developers of cvc5.
-We welcome any further suggestions for diagnostic information that would benefit your application.
+In particular, we welcome any further suggestions for diagnostic information that would benefit your application.

 In this blog post, we first recap the standard SMT-LIB interfaces for how to interact with the SMT solver when things go right, and then turn our attention to when things go wrong.
 In the following, we frequently reference: